Travel gadgets are clever little things that save you time, money, stress and space in your luggage.

 One of the most essential travel accessories when you’re backpacking id a good flashlight.

 The ideal flashlight should be durable, lightweight and waterproof.

 Coast’s Polysteel Waterproof LED Flashlight comes with a lifetime warranty.
 It is not just waterproof, but also drop-proof and crush-proof, so it will survive any kind of camping trip.

 A spork is a spoon and a fork (plus a tiny knife) in one piece.
 It is a clever non-tech tool that I’ve been taking with me on my travels for years now.

 It’s an ever so useful outdoor eating utensil, especially if you like street food or enjoy picnics when you travel.

 Sporks are small and don’t take up any space in you day pack.
 Just carry it everywhere with you in case you need it.

 They are great eco-friendly travel accessories as well, as you’ll won’t have to use disposable plastic utensils.

 You can find sporks in different colours, usually made of plastic, but I also found one made of durable titanium with an anti-slip grip.

-Smart travel scarf
+Smart travel scarf with a pocket

 If you travel with a scarf, why not make it more useful by using a scarf with hidden pockets!